Sat, Sep 04|

 Where will we be going?

-Any offroad capable, street legal and registered vehicle is welcome.
+Any 4x4 offroad capable, street legal and registered vehicle is welcome.
 Based off our pre-runs a stock JKU can handle the route but be prepared for some technical sections.
-Also if it rains the route will become quite muddy.
+Also if it rains the route could become quite muddy.

 What to expect?